maniac103/ems-collector/README.md

 Buderus EMS heating control data collection daemon

 ems-collector logs serial data from a connected Buderus heating by interpreting the incoming data and writing it into a mysql database.
+It also provides a telnet-like interface for sending commands to the heating and receiving a stream of incoming data when being used with a TCP-to-EMS interface (e.g. NetIO with ethersex running on top)

 The ems data is described here: http://ems-gateway.myds.me/dokuwiki/doku.php?id=wiki:ems:telegramme